timthedev07/my-website/design/fundamentals.md

 No catchy content, in other words, you eye doesn't know where to look first.

 - The heading has the same font size as the sub heading
-- The button has the same color as the upper part
+- The button has the same colour as the upper part

 ## Complexity vs Simplicity